Barrytown: Economy and culture

 Barrytown is a hub for arts and crafts, including stone carving and knife making.

 All Nations Hotel

 The Barrytown hotel was built in 1879, and taken over by Thomas Burns in 1884.
 It had seven bedrooms, and an additional building that slept 10.
 It was notable for its billiard room with an Alcock table.
 The hotel is still in operation today.

 Barrytown Settlers Hall

 Built in 1929, the Barrytown Settlers Hall is a well-known music venue and has been hosting gigs since 1972.
 International and local bands touring New Zealand often perform there include Blerta, Trinity Roots, the New Zealand Guitar Quartet, Karen Pfeiffer, Scott Cook and The Kugels, The Mint Chicks, Bad Manners and Don McGlashan.
 There have been as many as 25 events per year.
 In 2017, a crowdsourcing campaign (through 'Give a Little') was started to fund the soundproofing of the hall following resident complaints about noise.

+Barrytown Flats

+The town is located near the southern end of a 17 km (11 mi) coastal plain known as the Barrytown Flats.
+The sands were extensively sluiced and dredged for gold from the 1860s.
+The drier areas of the flats have been converted into pasture, but significant areas of forest remain, including Nikau Scenic Reserve.
+The flats are bordered by Paparoa National Park and the only breeding site of the Westland petrel (Procellaria westlandica).
+There are significant deposits of ilmenite (titanium dioxide) in the Barrytown sands, and there have been several mining proposals, but the possible environmental consequences have been contentious.